Plan Your Shanghai Trip

 You get to see the most historic side from a different angle, which is pretty cool and provides an opportunity to see the scenery from the water.

-Plus, the Pudong side is quieter, and there are lots of restaurants that are a bit more accessible than restaurants at the Bund side.
+Plus, the Pudong side is quieter, and there are lots of restaurants that are a bit more accessible than those at the Bund side.
 At the bund side, you’ll kind of have to really look for them, while at the other side, it is very clear what it has to offer.
 It’s a bit less authentic but just a bit more convenient.

 A group of people stands on a city waterfront promenade at sunset, with tall buildings and a river in the background, capturing the vibrant energy of shanghai at night. -copyright-moving-jack.
 Com